openfifth/koha-ill-libkey-lending-tool/README.md

-# Koha Interlibrary Loans Libkey Lending Tool backend
+# Koha Interlibrary Loans Incdocs Lending Tool backend

 This backend provides the ability to create Interlibrary Loan requests using the LibKey Lending Tool API service.